-We must receive the application form and money within three (3) business days of your purchase order (one business day for money market funds).
-If we have not received payment by the end of the third (3rd) business day (one business day for money market funds) after your purchase order is placed, we are required by law to redeem the securities on the next business day.
+We must receive the application form and money within two (2) trading days of your purchase order.
+If we have not received payment by the end of the second (2nd)

+trading day after your purchase order is placed, we are required by law to redeem the securities on the next trading day.
 If the amount received on the redemption exceeds what you would have paid for the securities, the Fund must keep the surplus.
 However, if your purchase obligation exceeds the amount received on the redemption (which will occur if the Fund's NAV has declined since the date of your purchase order), you or your dealer will be required to pay the Fund the amount of the deficiency plus any additional expenses of processing the redemption order.
 Your dealer may require you to pay this amount if you were the cause of the failed purchase order.

-We may reject a purchase order if the rejection of the order is made within one business day of receiving the order and all cash received with the order is refunded immediately.
+We may reject a purchase order if the rejection of the order is made within one trading day of receiving the order and all cash received with the order is refunded immediately.